timskovjacobsen/hugo-theme-even/docs/algorithms/patternmatching/boyer-moore.md

 * Movements in the pattern is **right-to-left**

 * In case of a mismatch, checks whether the current character exists in the last-occurrence-table
-  * If it exists, a shift is made to align that character correctly with the patter
+  * If it exists, a shift is made to move the pattern forward.
+The shift aligns the mismatched character in the pattern the matching character in the text
   * If is does not exist, a shift is made to move the entire pattern past the character that did not exist

 * After a match, we perform a naive shift by $1$.
 Of course this is provided that we are not only looking for the first occurrence.